lulu2184/Haystack/README.md

 2. Change `conf/cassandra.yaml` in Cassandra folder for the two Cassandra servers.
     * Change `listen_port` (on line 599) to the dns of the according machine.
     * Change `seeds` (on line 425) to the dns of the Cassandra seed.
+3. Start Cassandra server with `bin/cassandra` on Cassandra seed and Cassandra replica nodes.
-3. Use `bin/cqlsh` to create tables in Cassandra with following commands.
+4. Use `bin/cqlsh` to create tables in Cassandra with following commands.
 ```
 CREATE KEYSPACE IF NOT EXISTS haystack
            WITH replication = {'class': 'SimpleStrategy', 'replication_factor' : 3};